sangermd/website/content/authors/admin/_index.md

 ---

-Morgan Sanger, P.E. is a PhD student in geotechnical engineering at the University of Washington.
-Her doctoral research includes applying AI/ML to large geospatial and geotechnical data sets for improved earthquake hazard modeling and risk management.
+My name is Morgan, and I am a PhD student in geotechnical engineering at the University of Washington.
+My doctoral research includes applying AI/ML to large geospatial and geotechnical data sets for improved earthquake hazard modeling and risk management.
+Thanks for visiting my site!